If you’ve ever thought, “Health anxiety is ruining my life,” you’re not alone—and you’re not powerless.

 Mindfulness

 Mindfulness helps you develop an awareness of your thoughts and sensations without judgment.
-It allows you to recognise anxious patterns and distance yourself from the urge to catastrophize.
+It allows you to recognise anxious patterns and distance yourself from the urge to catastrophise.
 By training your mind to focus on the present, mindfulness makes it easier to pause and apply more rational thinking, like questioning whether there’s a less alarming explanation for your symptoms.

 Technique to Try: The 5-4-3-2-1 Grounding Exercise